hongquanli/octopi-research/README.md

 ## Getting started
 The microscope is controled by an Arduino Due and a computer running Ubuntu.
 The computer can be one of the Nvidia Jetson platforms (e.g. Jetson Nano, Jetson Xavier NX) or a regular laptop/workstation.
 Instructions for using the firmware and software can be found in the respective folders.

+## Acknowlegement
+The latest software code was developed with inspiration from https://github.com/jonatanalvelid/Tempesta-RedSTED